AEB-labs/docs-trade-compliance/docs/General/basic-concepts-1/setting-up-your-environment-1.md

 ### Customer-specific credentials

-In case you have a dedicated client for your TCM solution, you should use a client-specific API-user that should either be created by AEB or by your TCM administrator.
+In case you have a dedicated client for your TCM solution, you should use a client-specific API user that should either be created by AEB or by your TCM administrator.

 > 🚧
 >
-> Please make sure, that the API-user has the role  **I\_BUSINESSFACADE** and that the option "Dialog user" is not checked.
+> Please make sure, that the API user has the role  **I\_BUSINESSFACADE** and that the option "Dialog user" is not checked.

 ## Base URL